google/accompanist/docs/placeholder.md

 There are actually two versions of the library available:

 * *Placeholder Foundation*: Provides the base functionality and depends on Jetpack Compose Foundation.
 This version requires the app to provide all of the colors to display.
 * *Placeholder Material*.
-This uses the founation library above, but also provides sensible default colors from your app's Material color palette.
+This uses the foundation library above, but also provides sensible default colors using your app's Material color palette.

+!!! tip
-You only need to use one or the other, and most apps should use *Placeholder Material*.
-The API is mostly the same between the libraries, with only the imports being different.
+    You only need to use one of the libraries, and most apps should use **Placeholder Material**.
+The APIs of the libraries are (mostly) equivalent with only the imports being different.
 Where possible we have provided equivalent code samples below.

 ## Basic usage